 Chavot Bodedim around Sde Boker and Mitzpe Ramon

-Many of them are located north of Mitzpe Ramon, around an hour and a half south from Tel Aviv and Jerusalem.
+Many of them are located north of Mitzpe Ramon, around an hour and a half’s drive south of Tel Aviv and Jerusalem.

-Naot Farm – The farm is located ten minutes’ drive from Sde Boker, so from Tel Aviv it is really not a long ride before you’re in the desert.
+Naot Farm – The farm is located ten minutes’ drive from Sde Boker, so from Tel Aviv it really doesn’t take you long to get to the desert.
 Unlike other farms that only have cabins, here they also have simple mini rooms rather like a hostel.

 Succah In The Desert – An eco-farm 8km from Mitzpe Ramon.
 This place is not for everyone.
 You need to arrive before it gets dark as there are no lights.
-Neither is there any cell phone reception.
+Nor is there any cell phone reception.
 The aim is to remove distractions and encourage you to enjoy the true desert experience.
-They serve vegetarian meals and make most of their food themselves.
+They serve vegetarian meals and make most of the food themselves.

 Carmey Avdat – Another great cozy cabin option.
 Each cabin has an isolated location with views of the vineyard.
 Today, just as 1,500 years ago, the farm specializes in winemaking.

-Even more so than in other places, in the chans it’s wise to stay over from Saturday to Thursday, as it popular with groups of Israelis.
+Even more so than in other places, in the khans it’s wise to stay over from Saturday to Thursday, as it is popular with groups of Israelis.

-Shkedi – I’ve written about this place in the Judean Desert section, but I’m including it again here since it’s located right at the border between the Judean Desert and the Negev, and it’s a really great place…
+Shkedi – I wrote about this place in the Judaean Desert section, but I’m including it again here since it’s located right at the border between the Judaean Desert and the Negev, and it’s a really great place.

 I love the desert and I love the desert people.